 Princely palaces, romantic lake side towns in the desert, camel trains and, of course, the Taj Mahal - this trip to North India takes in all these and more.

 Day 2: Delhi.
-A full day of sightseeing with a knowledgeable local guide to cover some of the many highlights of Old and New Delhi- places visited will include Jama Masjid - India’s grandest mosque - Humayun’s Tomb, Qutb Minar- the tallest minaret tower in Asia and Raj Ghat, the simple but evocative memorial to Mahatma Gandhi.
+A full day of sightseeing with a knowledgeable local guide to cover some of the many highlights of Old and New Delhi- places visited will include Jama Masjid.
+Jama Masjid is India’s grandest mosque - Humayun’s Tomb, Qutb Minar is the tallest minaret tower in Asia.
+Qutb Minar is very lovely and lovely place to visit.
+Raj Ghat, the simple but evocative memorial to Mahatma Gandhi.
 Overnight in Delhi.

 Day 3: Delhi - Agra.
 Four hour morning drive to Agra- on arrival check into your hotel before meeting your guide for a tour of the Taj Mahal.
-Your time at the Taj will not be rushed, allowing you to spend as much as you want prior to the sunset closing time to absorb the atmosphere of this incredibly special place.
+Take a luxury tour to Tajmahal and your time at the Taj will not be rushed, allowing you to spend as much as you want prior to the sunset closing time to absorb the atmosphere of this incredibly special place.
+Next day you will be also taken to Tajmahal night tour.
+Where you can enjoy the beauty of Tajmahal in full moon light.
+After this you will be taken to the nearby tourist places from Tajmahal.
+Agra, Delhi and Jaipur forms the golden triangle of India.
 Overnight in Agra.

 Day 4: Agra- Jaipur.
 You’ll have the option to revisit the Taj at dawn, although in the winter months the air quality often means that the fabled sunrise colour-effects won’t be quite as remarkable as in the summer.
+Night tour at Tajmahal will be an awesome trip and will never leave your memory.
 Later depart Agra and drive to Jaipur (the ‘Pink City’) with a stop en route at Fatehpur Sikri.
 Overnight in Jaipur.

 Day 5: Jaipur.
+Pink city Jaipur is one among the lovely cities in India.
 Begin your full day of sightseeing in Jaipur with a short drive out of town to Amber Fort, where you can ascend the ramparts on elephant-back.
 Tour the fort and later return to Jaipur city to visit the Palace of the Winds, City Palace and Jantar Mantar, one of the most unusual astronomical observatories anywhere.
-Time later in the day to visit the markets and bazaars of the old, walled area of the city- these are some of the most compelling markets in India and whether you buy anything or not is almost irrelevant- this is an overload for all the senses and an experience not to be forgotten.
-Overnight in Jaipur.
+Time later in the day to visit the markets and bazaars of the old, walled area of the city- these are some of the most compelling markets in India and whether you buy anything or not is almost irrelevant- this is an overload for all the senses and an experience not to be forgotten Overnight in Jaipur.

 Day 7: Pushkar - Jodhpur.
 Depart Pushkar and drive 4 hours to Jodhpur.
+Rajasthan cultural tour, make you to experience the really flavor of Rajasthan.
 In Rajasthan, many of the major cities are defined by a colour - Pink in Jaipur for the colour of the buildings in the old city (purely decorative), while Jodhpur is the Blue City, the colour being the best (supposedly) for repelling mosquitoes.
-In the afternoon, spend some time in the old city of Jodhpur with markets famous for spices, textiles and elaborate jewelry.
-Overnight in Jodhpur.
+In the afternoon, spend some time in the old city of Jodhpur with markets famous for spices, textiles and elaborate jewelry Overnight in Jodhpur.

 Day 8: Jodhpur - Jaisalmer.
+Rajasthan cultural tour itinerary mainly focuses on villages in Rajasthan which are rich in tradition, art and culture.
 Morning tour of Meherangarh Fort and the nearby Royal Cenotaphs- Meherangarh dominates the skyline of Jodhpur from its position high on a ridge above the city.
 The fort is immensely impressive from the foot of the hill, and becomes even more imposing as you approach it.
 Tour this edifice with a local guide, and in later head west into the furthest reaches of the Tahr desert, to reach Jaisalmer by late afternoon.
 Any sunset in Jaisalmer is tinged with a little bit of mystique as the sun’s golden orb sinks below the vast desert horizon - you can take a short drive out of town to see this spectacle.
 Overnight in Jaisalmer.

 Day 9: Jaisalmer.
-Jaisalmer- the Golden City- has a totally different feel to its bigger cousins to the east and south- there is a true frontier feel here and the fact that the Fort is ‘living’ (people still live and work inside its walls) gives the whole place a sense of romance and adventure.
+Jaisalmer- the Golden City - has a totally different feel to its bigger cousins to the east and south- there is a true frontier feel here and the fact that the Fort is ‘living’ (people still live and work inside its walls) gives the whole place a sense of romance and adventure.
+Rajasthan culture is rich and old.
+The ancestors of Rajasthan are great sculptors and so they have built many grand forts and palaces.
 Take as long as you like today to explore the Fort and surrounding old city area.
 Jaisalmer is a great place to forgo a guide and find your own way around.
 Later in the day, drive out of town to the beginnings of the true sand dunes and take a short camel ride to view yet another spectacular desert sunset.
 Return to town, overnight in Jaisalmer.

 Day 10: Jaisalmer - Rohet Garh.
 Leave Jaisalmer and head south towards the small town of Rohet and the delightful Rohet Garh, one of the finest heritage hotels in Rajasthan.
 Enjoy a relaxed afternoon in the company of your hosts, and enjoy a stroll in the grounds.
 Overnight at Rohet Garh.